 I just can’t stand plain, bare, white walls.
 I don’t know what it is, but the blankness all over the place makes me fucking crazy.
 Always has, really.
 So I just kept going.
 The entire space is just one big collage now.
 Pretty embarrassed to say this, but I will, anyway, I guess.
 But I can see where it began.
 In my old bedroom next door.
-That Marty made for me.
 Pinups of Ricky Schroder, Rob and Chad Lowe, all the boys in Bop Magazine and Super Teen.
 Which is fucking hilarious because it’s not like I ever really thought of them that way.
 I mean, I did.
 But I didn’t.
 I’m still not sure what it was.
 Or is.
 Something girlish about them all, maybe.

 I meander from my bedroom down the hallway.
 He’s already gone, thank fuck.
-He gets up at some ungodly hour, like four or something, out of the house like clockwork by six.
+He gets up at some ungodly hour, like four or something, out of the house every morning by six.
 He used to own his own shop, now he works out at this place in Compton by the casino.
 He seems to like it all right.
 As long as he isn’t here.
 I fucking hate if he’s here when I get out of bed in the morning.
 It used to just be him teasing me right off the bat, teenage boy sort of stuff he knows fucking annoys me.
 It’s more than that, now.
 And so fucking intense.
 In a way it wasn’t before.
 Something more.
 Like.
 I’m really not overstating or being dramatic when I say just his presence, just the sight of him makes me want to hit him over the head with a baseball bat.

 I’m so glad I’ll be at the Vaughn’s tonight.
 He should be asleep by the time I get home.